signorpipo/wle-pp/wle_pp/wle_pp_bundler/README.md

 [Code Folder Link](https://github.com/SignorPipo/wle_pp/tree/main/wle_pp/wle_pp_bundler/js/pp/tool/console_vr)

-Let u see the browser console from withing the vr session, making it easier to debug There is no need to understand the details of this since it's meant to be used.
+Let u see the browser console from withing the vr session, making it easier to debug.

+There is no need to understand the details of this since it's meant to be used.
 You can find an outdated example of the Console VR [here](https://github.com/SignorPipo/wle_consolevr).